|

 Return to Taiyin Daquanji index page,

 Many parts of the qin have dragon associations.
 "Dragon's lips" (龍唇 Long chun: 49812.351/2: 琴唇也 same as qin lips) refers to the lower end of the qin, putting it next to the "dragon's gums" (龍齦 long yin 49812.729) shown in the illustrations above.
 The dictionary says dragon's gums are 琴尾端之堅木 "the hard wood at the lower end of the qin."
 It then quotes 禮書論 Li Shu Lun by 陳暘 Chen Yang as saying, Dragon's lips is the place where the 聲 sound comes from; dragon's gums is the place that gives rise to the 吟 resonance; dragon's mouth (龍口 long kou) receives the strings and the dragon's beard ([龍]鬚 long xu) is also used to adorn this.
 The next diagram, Assemblage of the inner top, shows a place for the dragon's legs (龍腿 long tui).
-The third diagram, Assemblage of the inner bottom, shows two sound holes called a broad pool (池闊 chi kuo) and a broad pond (沼闊 zhao kuo).
-The pool is elsewhere called a dragon's pool (龍池 long chi 49812.103), while the broad pond is elsewhere called the phoenix pool (鳳池 feng chi).
+The third diagram, Assemblage of the inner bottom, shows two sound holes, the larger one called a broad pool (池闊 chi kuo) and the smaller a broad pond (沼闊 zhao kuo).
+The broad pool is elsewhere called a dragon's pool (龍池 long chi 49812.103), while the broad pond is elsewhere called a phoenix pool (鳳池 feng chi).

 (Return)